-The Foundation formed a Type 1 supporting organization named the ICF Center for Cross-Border Philanthropy, dba Olivewood Gardens (the Garden) in 2008 which is operated, supervised, and/or controlled by the supported organization (ICF) in accordance with the Internal Revenue Code.
+The Foundation formed a Type 1 supporting organization named Olivewood Gardens and Learning Center (the Garden) in 2008 which is operated, supervised, and/or controlled by the supported organization (ICF) in accordance with the Internal Revenue Code.
 The Foundation transferred its National City land totaling 6.75 acres and buildings at 2505 N Avenue and 2525 N Avenue to the Garden in October 2009.
-In 2021 ICF transferred 1 more acre at 2443 N Avenue to the Garden.
+In 2022 ICF transferred 1 more acre at 2443 N Avenue to the Garden.
 The Garden operates the Olivewood Gardens school garden program and maintains the property which includes the historic Noyes House.